RootSoft/ledger-flutter/README.md

 ## Overview

-The Ledger Nano X is the perfect hardware wallet for managing your crypto & NFTs on the go.
+Ledger Nano devices are the perfect hardware wallets for managing your crypto & NFTs on the go.
-This Flutter plugin makes it easy to find nearby Ledger devices, connect with them and sign transactions over BLE.
+This Flutter plugin makes it easy to find nearby Ledger devices, connect with them and sign transactions over USB and/or BLE.

 ### Web3 Ecosystem Integrations